 Jiggle bell toss

-Another simple game that only requires some small paper cups or bowls and a few packets of mini bells.
-Kids can take turns to toss 10 bells into the paper cups / bowls and the winner is the person that gets the most in.
+Another simple game that only requires small paper cups or bowls and a few packets of mini bells.
+Kids can take turns tossing 10 bells into the paper cups / bowls and the winner is the person who gets the most in.
 Change the level of difficulty depending on the age of the kids by having the cups further away and smaller for older children or the opposite for younger kids.

 Always a party favourite, have the kids play charades from a list of Christmas-themed words.
 In teams, children need to pick out a word from a jar that is filled with them and then get others to guess their word by only doing actions that relate to it and by not speaking at all.

 Blow the snowball

 Literally, all you need for this game is a bag of cotton wool balls and a bag of straws.
 Line kids up along the floor with a cotton ball and straw each and put a line of tape down a few metres away from them as the ‘finish line’.
 On the word ‘go’ kids need to blow their ‘snowball’ as quickly as possible to the finish line.
 The winner is the one whose snowball crosses the line first!

 Guess the ornament amount